WordPress/gutenberg/docs/contributors/testing-overview.md

 ## Performance Testing

-To ensure that the editor stays performant as we add feature we monitor the impact PRs and releases can have on some key metrics:
+To ensure that the editor stays performant as we add features, we monitor the impact pull requests and releases can have on some key metrics:

 * The time it takes to load the editor.
 * The time it takes for the browser to respond when typing.